-- Select [OK]. - The printing will start. - To stop the printing, select [OK] while [Stop] is displayed. - When printing with a PictBridge or Bubble Jet Direct printer, be sure to set the paper size. - With PictBridge, the file No. cannot be printed with certain printers. - If [Bordered] is set, the date might be imprinted on the border, depending on the printer. - The date might look light if it is imprinted on a bright background or border. - With CP Direct, if [Print type] is set to [Index], the number of images printed on one index sheet will be as follows: - Credit card size: 20 images - 9 x 13 cm size: 42 images - 10 x 14.8 cm size: 63 images

-As for the number of index images with Bubble Jet Direct, see the BJ printer's instruction manual.
+- Select [OK].

+- ▶ The printing will start.

+- To stop the printing, press the <SELECT> button while [Stop] is displayed, then press [OK].

+0 When printing with a PictBridge or Bubble Jet Direct printer, be sure to set the paper size.
+With PictBridge, the file No. cannot be imprinted.
+If [Borders] is set, the date might be imprinted on the border, depending on the printer.
+The date might look light if it is imprinted on a bright background or border.
+With CP Direct, if [Print type] is set to [Index], the number of images printed on one index sheet will be as follows: Credit card size: 20 images L size: 42 images Postcard size: 63 images As for the number of index images with Bubble Jet Direct, see the BJ printer's instruction manual.
 If you stopped the printing and want to continue printing the remaining images, select [Resume].
-Note that printing will not resume if you stop the printing and any of the following occurs:
+Note that printing will not resume if you stop the printing and any of the following occurs: You changed the print order.
+You deleted an image that was selected for printing.
+The memory card's remaining capacity was low when you stopped the printing.
+If there is a printing problem, see page 128 for PictBridge, page 131 for CP Direct, or page 134 for Bubble Jet Direct.
+14 4 •